1 Utama: Features

 1 Utama contains 203,000 m2 of retail space.
 Its 713 stores appeal to all economic strata, from department stores such as AEON and Parkson, to high-end international chains and multiple restaurants such as the Food District food court, Din Tai Fung, KFC, McDonald's, Texas Chicken, Dunkin' Donuts and Carl's Jr. and two cinema chains, TGV Cinemas and GSC.
 This mall previously housed the first IKEA store in Malaysia, Cold Storage, MPH Bookstores. and Isetan department store.
 Aside from retail, 1 Utama offers sport amenities to the public including a bowling alley, baseball cage, climbing wall, surfing pool and skydiving wind tunnel.
 The rainforest inside the mall was grown on October 25, 2003.
 It was done by extracting a Tabebuia rosea tree from a nearby forest carried into the mall to create the forest canopy, whereas an additional 200 samplings of other species such as Alocasia, wild banana, Johanesteijsmannia, Aglaonema and Phyllagathis will be used as shrub layer.
 The rainforest opened to the public in November 2003.
 As of 2019, the mall attracts more than 33 million visitors annually, with peak traffic occurring during the holiday season.

+Transport

 The mall is connected to several major roads including Lebuhraya Damansara Puchong and Lebuh Bandar Utama.
 In addition to providing 14,000 parking bays for cars, the mall also provides bicycle parking.
 The car park is also equipped with electric vehicle charging points.
 The mall is accessible via public transport, including MRT via Bandar Utama MRT station or via buses from RapidKL bus service.